Peakboard/peakboard-templates.github.io/_templates/Forklift-Driving-Jobs-Application/en.md

 ---
 layout: article
-title: Efficient Task Management for Forklifts
+title: Efficient task management for forklifts
 description:
   - This template was specifically designed for use on a forklift touchscreen and significantly optimizes drivers' workflows.
 Drivers can conveniently log in to their vehicle and immediately receive a clear list of open driving tasks, which they can select from.
 The application displays the pickup and destination locations graphically on a map and also provides important information about the task, such as the number of required trips.
 Particularly useful is the ability to complete tasks with a comment or report issues directly, once finished.
 New driving jobs can be created via [this](https://templates.peakboard.com/Forklift-Driving-Jobs-Planner/en) application.